-The concept of Rejecks originated as the story of us—Sarah and Ty—navigating their way through the journey and struggles of high school.
+The concept for School of Rejecks originated as the story from Sarah and Ty—navigating their way through the journey and struggles of high school.
 Both characters are different from the rest of their peers—each unique in their own way.
-Our designs depict the challenges and funny scenarios that arise on their paths.
+My designs/characters depict the challenges and funny scenarios that arise on their paths.
 School of Rejecks conceived of its apperal and comics as a canvas to transform and illuminate the portrayal of “rejects” in society.

 Over the years, my passion for creative expression grew—from art to music to fashion—the originality and boldness of my influences inspired me to be different.
 My love of collecting tees with original and imaginative graphics motivated me to start my own unique graphic tee business.
 My greatest influences for School of Rejecks stem from 90s pop culture—from LA Gears, Busta Rhymes, Duckman, and Child’s Play.
 The 90s encouraged me to think outside the box—there was no normal—and dared me to unleash my creative spirit.